rootd/AMAttributedHighlightLabel/README.md

 Usage
 =====

 Import UIAttributedHighlightLabel.h and UIAttributedHighlightLabel.m to your project.
-Link it against the CoreText framework.
+Also link it against the CoreText framework for iOS 5 support.
+IMPORTANT: iOS 5 support not tested yet!

     UIAttributedHighlightLabel *tweetLabel = [[UIAttributedHighlightLabel alloc] initWithFrame:CGRectMake(..,..,..,..)];
     tweetLabel.delegate = self;